2 Stroke Versus 4 Stroke Outboard Boat Motor Comparison

 Today, manufacturers like Mercury Marine have developed 4-stroke outboards that weigh and perform comparably with 2-stroke outboards.
 And by using direct injection techniques, Mercury Marine is also making 2-stroke outboards that are as clean running, smooth and quiet as 4-stroke outboards.

-Which is the best for your boat?
+Which engine is best for you?
 It really comes down to how the cylinders are lubricated.
 4-stroke outboards have internal oil reservoirs and sumps which need regular oil level checks, filter replacements and oil changes at least annually.
 2-stroke outboards generally have an external oil tank with the oil and fuel mixture injected into the cylinder.
 The oil is consumed and the oil tank level must be maintained, replacing oil as it is used up.

 Any way you look at it, this is one example of the EPA enacting an ordinance that clearly benefits the consumer and the environment.
 And now, there are new alternatives on the horizon with companies like Torqueedo and Elco making electric outboards.
 Today and into the future, 2-stroke, 4-stroke, electric or diesel, the choice is all yours.